icpctools/icpctools/CDS/README.md

 ### Deployment Under Other Application Servers

-The CDS distribution comes packaged with an embedded Liberty Profile application server.
+The CDS distribution comes packaged with an embedded Liberty application server.
 The CDS application component of this distribution is contained in the file _CDS.war_ in the _wlp/usr/servers/cds/apps_ folder.